ismms-himc/cytutils/README.md

 the file.
 However, this will not affect export of sample background report files for successfully processed files.

 #### CyTOF QC Report Generator

+This interface allows users to upload FCS files and export a separate cytof qc report per file.

+The uploaded FCS files will undergo a pre-processing step that identifies beads, doublets, and debris.
+A cytof qc report is then generated and includes total event, total cell, total bead, median Oxide %, and more.

+Please reference the `cytof_qc_report.csv` file found under `cytof_qc_app/docs/cytof_qc_report.csv` for an example report.

+##### Feature Use Instructions

+1. Select the directory you would like to export the sample background report to by clicking the `Choose directory` button.

+2. Upload one or multiple FCS files by clicking the `Browse...` button.
+![cytof_qc_file_upload_success_screenshot_img][cytof_qc_file_upload_success_screenshot]

+3. A `Gating Inspection` section will render on the lower half of the screen.
+Select the file you would like to visualize gates for and click the `Generate Gating Visualization` button.

+4. If the gating visualization looks abnormal, click the `Flag Abnormal Gating` button.
+Note: This action can be undone by clicking `Undo Abnormal Gating Flag`.
+Doing either will update the `Abnormal Gating` column of the exported QC report.

+5. You may manually adjust the gating by clicking and dragging on the gating visualization plot.
+Then select the population type from the drop down (i.e. cell, bead, debris) and click `Update Gating`.

+6. When you are satisfied with how the plot looks, click the `Update QC Report` button to update the previously exported QC report with new values based on your manual gates.

+![cytof_qc_gating_screenshot_img][cytof_qc_gating_screenshot]

 [app_launch_screenshot]: cytof_qc_app/docs/app_launch_screenshot.png
 [sample_bckg_success_screenshot]: cytof_qc_app/docs/sample_background_tracking_success.png
+[sample_bckg_success_screenshot]: cytof_qc_app/docs/sample_background_tracking_success.png
+[cytof_qc_file_upload_success_screenshot]: cytof_qc_report_file_upload_screenshot.png
+[cytof_qc_gating_screenshot]: cytof_qc_report_gating_screenshot.png